Posting your internship, gives your company and your position exposure to the entire campus community, including alumni.

 Summer Semester: August through April

 Some internship programs have dates well in advance of this timeline, but if you are hiring an intern for the first time, consider recruiting when students are most actively searching for opportunities.
 Southwestern students typically finish the school year around May 1.
 Many have already secured summer internships by then.
-Career Services can work with you to determine the best time to publicize your internship opportunity.
+The Center for Career & Professional Development can work with you to determine the best time to publicize your internship opportunity.

 I’m interested.
 What do I need to do to get started?

-For assistance developing a new internship opportunity, please complete the Southwestern University Internship Proposal Form or contact Dana Luna, Internship Coordinator, at (512) 863-1671 or email@example.com.
+For assistance developing a new internship opportunity, please complete the Southwestern University Internship Proposal Form or contact Dana Luna at (512) 863-1671 or email@example.com.
 If you are ready to post an opportunity, please visit PirateLink.